Archives tutorial

 • Archival materials are less managed, and less manageable, than library materials.
 The maintenance of fonds holistically, and in the order in which they were created, dictates mechanisms of acquisition, description, arrangement and accessibility within the archival repository.

 Archivists acquire papers, arrange and describe them, and ensure their permanent preservation.
-They then make these resources available to researchers by maintaining secure facilities.
+They then make these resources available to researchers by maintaining secure facilities, providing reference services, and engaging in instruction and outreach activities.
 In order to fulfill these responsibilities, they must:

 Most archives will have, and should have, a written collections mandate.
 Within the parameters of this mandate, the Archivist will appraise and acquire such materials as are deemed appropriate to the repository.
 These are normally acquired through donation.
 Once acquired, the archivist has a responsibility to process, arrange and describe materials in a timely manner.